victordgr8t/aws-bootcamp-cruddur-2023/journal/week0.md

-## I used EventBridge to hookup a Health Dashboard to SNS which will send notification when there is a health issue
+## I used EventBridge from the management console to hookup a Health Dashboard to SNS which will send notification when there is a health issue

-First i created an sns topic using aws cli in gitpod
+First I created an sns topic using AWS CLI in gitpod

 <img width="1047" alt="Screen Shot 2023-02-18 at 12 27 35 PM" src="https://user-images.githubusercontent.com/63635704/219867127-2e6b3a02-c1ac-4b8c-b239-244918c2b3a0.png">